fjenett/Gradio-Dev-Docker/README.md

 Needs the backend dev server (above) to run.
 That means if the python side fails, then this will also fail to start up.
 Fix python server first.

 Changes to the Svelte or other files in `ui/` cause a rebuild and reload.
 Note that these are **not reflected** in the interface served through the backend server until you restart (stop-start) the container.
+This is because the frontend needs to be compiled into the backend before it starts up and that is (currently) not relfected in the hot-reloading process.

 ### Component development

 Inside `src/` are template files to start with.
-These are mapped into the running container (see `./dev-scripts/run-docker-container.sh`).
-You can edit them in place and they are triggering a rebuild/reload inside the container.
+These are mapped into the running container (see `./dev-scripts/run-docker-container.sh`) and you can edit them in place.
+Any change should trigger a reload with one of the two servers above (`gradio/` --> backend server, `ui/` --> frontend server).

 ```
 src